 - Find out when you can access your pension – Pensions are usually accessible from age 55 and over except in exceptional circumstances, such as a terminal illness.
 If you’re contacted by someone claiming to be able to release funds from your pension before this age they’re probably a scammer and you should be wary.
 Read how to spot a pension scam shark.

-- Get an advisor – An independent financial advisor, particularly one that specialises in pensions and retirement, can help make sense of the knowledge you already have and guide you through the minefield that is pensions and investment options.
-However, when choosing your advisor remember to check they are regulated by the Financial Conduct Authority (FCA).
+- Get an adviser – An independent financial adviser, particularly one that specialises in pensions and retirement, can help make sense of the knowledge you already have and guide you through the minefield that is pensions and investment options.
+However, when choosing your adviser remember to check they are regulated by the Financial Conduct Authority (FCA).
 Also, as pensions are being targeted by scammers, be sure to read our post on the Top 10 Ways to Avoid a Pension Scam.

 Now you’ve got five new ways to begin planning your retirement future, you can start to change the fear of retirement into a time you look forward to enjoying the life you want.

 As pension and retirement specialists, we are trusted by many hard-working people across the UK.
 Plus, as a company authorised and regulated by the Financial Conduct Authority and with the additional permissions and advice/” title=”pension transfer”>pension transfer gold standard for advice on defined benefit/final salary pension transfers, we are ideally positioned to help people get the retirement lifestyle they deserve.